yarb00/TsslInterpreter/README.md

 Also, builds of each new commit are available from GitHub Actions (for the same platforms), until they expire in 400 days.

-If you're using a different platform, you can build TsslInterpreter yourself.
+If you're using a different platform, you can build TSSL::Interpreter yourself.

 ### Build yourself

 1. Install the latest [Git](https://git-scm.com/downloads) and the latest [.NET SDK](https://dot.net/download) (version 10 or higher), if you don't have them already.
 2. Make sure that you have `git` and `dotnet` available in your PATH.
-3. Clone TsslInterpreter source code with `git clone https://github.com/yarb00/TsslInterpreter.git <optional directory name>` (you can also use SSH or git:// protocol).
+3. Clone the source code with `git clone https://github.com/yarb00/TsslInterpreter.git` (you can also use SSH or git:// protocol).
-4. `cd TsslInterpreter` (or whatever directory you cloned the repository to)
+4. `cd TsslInterpreter`
-5. (Optional): Run `git checkout v<A>.<B>.<C>` to build the specific release.
+5. (Optional): Run `git checkout v<A>.<B>.<C>` to build a specific release.
 Otherwise, the latest commit will be used (which can be ahead of the latest version).
 6. Build the project with `dotnet publish -r <RID>`.
 See the [list of RIDs](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#known-rids) and replace `<RID>` with the right one.
 7. The executable will be placed in `<project directory>/src/bin/Release/net10.0/<RID>/publish`.